Jaguar F-Type coupe - Reliability & safety

 Jaguar F-Type Coupe reliability

-Jaguar finished in ninth place out of 30 brands covered by our 2019 Driver Power owner satisfaction survey, beaten soundly by Lexus, which took first place.
-Over a quarter of Jaguar owners reported one or more faults with their car during the first year of ownership, and this affected Jaguar’s overall rating for reliability.
+Jaguar finished in seventh place out of 29 brands covered by our latest Driver Power owner satisfaction survey, which is a little strange considering Land Rover, which shares most of its parts with Jaguar, finished 22nd.
+Almost one in three Jaguar owners reported one or more faults with their car during the first year of ownership, and this affected Jaguar’s overall rating for reliability.

 High running costs are also a disappointing factor of ownership – although this is possibly to be expected with such a powerful range of cars.
 Owners love the way their cars drive, though, praising their accurate steering, smooth ride and involving drive.
 Acceleration, engines and smooth gearboxes came in for acclaim, too.